The Archaeology of Greece Tour

 Mystras, where the last Byzantine emperor was crowned, is a finely preserved medieval city that breathtakingly sprawls down the steep slopes of the Taygetus Mountains.
 This UNESCO World Heritage Site is truly spectacular!
 Crowning the top is a magnificent fortress built after the disastrous Fourth Crusade.
 As we proceed down a series of stairways, we will encounter several medieval structures.
 Dominating the upper town is the Palace of the Despots.

-Nearby Agia Sofia was the palace church and where the wives of several emperors were entombed.
+Nearby Agia Sofia was the palace church where the wives of several emperors were entombed.
 Just below the palace, the Metropolitan Church of St. Demetrius displays exquisite paintings along with a marble engraving of the crowned two-headed eagle of the coat of arms of the final emperors.

 Move into the lower town by passing through the Monemvasia Gate to visit Pantanassa Convent, still inhabited by a group of nuns and the only still-occupied building in the city.
 Enter the ornate stone-carved façade to find vibrant paintings inside.
 Continuing downhill, we reach Perivleptos Monastery, where very rare late Byzantine frescoes depicting colorful Gospel scenes adorn the interior.